CryoGARS-Glaciology/ice-age/README.md

 # Iceberg Catalog for Analysis of Greenland Environments: ICE-AGE

 ## About

+Freshwater flux from ice-sheet mass loss raises global sea level, influences biogeochemical systems and fisheries, and modifies water mass properties, which can feedback into both regional and global ocean circulation.
+In particular, icebergs calved from marine-terminating glaciers are critical vectors for transporting freshwater and bioessential micronutrients at both local and remote scales.
+To better enable iceberg data exploration and research activities, we have developed
-Interactive web application for visualizing and extracting statistics from Greenland's Icebergs.
+ICE-AGE, an interactive web application for visualizing and extracting statistics of Greenland's Icebergs.
+Instructions for running
+ICE-AGE are provided below.

 ## Running the application
 The below setup and running instructions assume you have a working installation